MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/syntax-conventions.md

 Let's break down the example usage step-by-step:

-1. The name of the function, `hash`, and the surrounding parentheses are entered exactly as shown in the syntax.
+1. Enter the name of the function, `hash`, and the opening parenthesis exactly as shown in the syntax.
-1. The value "World" is passed as an argument for the required *source* parameter.
+1. Pass "World" as an argument for the required *source* parameter.
-1. The optional *mod* parameter is not provided an argument.
+1. Don't pass an argument for the optional *mod* parameter.
+1. Enter the closing parenthesis exactly as shown in the syntax.

 #### KQL operator